Exploring Identity Theft Statistics in the Age of Data Breaches

 • Don’t give payment information to third parties like cell phone providers - make the payments yourself.

-• Using the same password across multiple accounts is an obvious mistake a lot of people make.
+• Using the same password across multiple accounts is an obvious mistake many people make.
 If a criminal learns your password for one account, they will most likely try it elsewhere.

 • Use complex passwords - the most common password in 2017 was “123456789”, followed by “qwerty.”